iknowjason/PurpleCloud/README.md

 ## Other Options to Manually Edit in azure.py

+**Windows 10 Pro configuration:**   The Windows 10 Pro default configuration can be adjusted to meet your needs.

 These are located in the ```config_win10_endpoints``` dictionary:

 ```hostname_base:```  The base Windows 10 hostname (Default: win10)